joemoose/dungeoneers.d20/docs/character.md

 Let’s see what equipment you’ve brought to your new adventuring life.

-Everyone starts with a heavy, hooded cloak of their choice of color, adventuring gear, a dagger, and 3d6 coins.
+Everyone starts with a heavy hooded cloak of their choice of color, adventuring gear, a dagger, and 3d6 coins.

 Choose **two** more items from the following list.
 You may choose an item more than once.